bhargavi1poyekar/wc/Readme.md

 ## Introduction:

-This Python script, ccwc.py, is a command-line tool designed to count various attributes of a text file, including the number of bytes, lines, words, and characters.
+This Python script, ccwc.py, is a command-line tool designed to replicate the functionality of the Unix wc (word count) command.
+It counts various attributes of a text file, including the number of bytes, lines, words, and characters.
 The tool offers flexible options to specify which attribute to count, or to count all attributes by default.

 ### -> Features
 1. Count the number of bytes in a file